 - Consider initiating rulemaking under section 4(a) of TSCA to develop data with respect to environmental effects relevant to a further determination that BPA either does or does not present an unreasonable risk of injury to the environment.
 This may include testing or monitoring data in the vicinity of landfills, manufacturing facilities, or similar locations to determine the potential for BPA to enter the environment, including surface water, ground water, and drinking water, at levels of potential concern particularly for environmental organisms, pregnant women, and children.
 EPA released this advance notice of proposed rulemaking (ANPRM)(PDF) (13 pp. 266 kb, About PDF) on July 26, 2011.
 Read more about the ANPRM on environmental testing of BPA.

 - Initiate collaborative alternatives assessment activities under its Design for the Environment (DfE) program to encourage reductions in BPA releases and exposures.
-One of these activities, initiated in April 2010, will address thermal paper coatings used in such applications as cash register receipts, a use where preferable alternatives to BPA may be readily available.
-This DfE environmental and health assessment is expected to be completed in the latter half of 2011.
+One of these activities, released in 2014, addressed alternatives to BPA in thermal paper coatings used in such applications as cash register receipts.
+The report is now available on the Design for the Environment Alternatives Assessments website.
 Additionally, EPA intends to initiate alternatives analyses for BPA used in foundry castings since foundries are accountable for large releases of BPA as reported under the Toxic Release Inventory (TRI), and for BPA-based materials lining water and waste water pipes since this application may have a potential for human and environmental exposure.

 EPA does not intend to initiate regulatory action under TSCA at this time on the basis of risks to human health.
 EPA remains committed to protecting human health and will continue to consult and coordinate closely with FDA, the Centers for Disease Control and Prevention (CDC), and the National Institute of Environmental Health Sciences (NIEHS) to better determine and evaluate the potential health consequences of BPA.
 The results of this assessment work will factor significantly in any future EPA decisions to address potential risks to human health resulting from uses within EPA’s jurisdiction.